Explanation of Course Numbers

-Topics announced in the Schedule of Classes.
+Topics vary by semester.
+See the Schedule of Classes for more details.
 May be repeated for credit provided the topic differs.
-Various offerings each semester.

 PUBH 4140W.
 Senior Seminar.
 3 Credits.

-Emphasizes social and behavioral science theories, models, and concepts that can be applied to public health problems and interventions.
-Describes the role of social and community factors, including race/ethnicity and culture, in both the onset and solution of public health problems and describe the inter-relationship between the social/behavioral sciences.
-Summer, Fall, Spring.
+Social and behavioral science theories, models, and concepts that can be applied to public health problems and interventions.
+The role of social and community factors, including race, ethnicity, and culture, in both the onset and solution of public health problems; the interrelationship between the social and behavioral sciences.

 PUBH 6010.
 Independent Study.
 1-6 Credits.

 Designed to provide the student with an opportunity to gain or enhance public health knowledge and to explore an area of interest related to public health research or the delivery and/or administration of health services.
-Permission of instructor/advisor required.
-Summer Fall Spring.
+Permission of the instructor or advisor required prior to enrollment.